AmandaEMK/project-two/README.md

     2. Click on all the links (article photo, title and news outlets link) and make sure they work and take you to the right place
     3. (Since the API I chose uses AI technology to spot fake news, I'd say one is safe from them on here)

-The project has been tested on, and is optimised for, the latst version of Chrome for Mac OS (as of 6 April 2020).
-It has also been tested on iPhone X and iPad Pro, and found to work well.

 ## Deployment